Seeking College Interns/Volunteers!

 • Assisting with Library special events.

 Interns will have the ability to tailor volunteer shifts to their school schedules.
-The Richard Nixon Presidential Library and Museum is open seven days a week and most holidays.
+The Richard Nixon Presidential Library and Birthplace is open seven days a week and most holidays.

 Docents volunteer through four-hour shifts as follows: